grubert65/chaostoolkit-storeevent/README.md

-# Chaostoolkit storeevent Control
+# chaosdb: Chaostoolkit storeevent Control

 This control allows you to store events on a configurable data store.
-The data store can then be used to monitor events on a monitoring dashboard or to collect events on monitoring systems like Prometheus.
+The data store can then be used to monitor events on a monitoring dashboard or to collect events on a time series datastore.
 The control currently implements the following drivers:

 * an influx driver to store events on a InfluxDB time series database